-Jennifer Davila submitted an application to P&Z to receive approval to subdivide Davila property to create a separate half-acre lot with utilities and septic system, which is scheduled to be installed within 2-3 months.
+Jennifer Davila submitted an application to P&Z to receive approval to subdivide Davila property to create a separate half-acre lot with utilities and septic system, (which is scheduled to be installed within 2-3 months).
 Hadenfeldt clarified that the commission only has the authority to approve the lot subdivision only, not the specific house placement or design shown on the plans and emphasized a new landowner can place house anywhere on the half-acre lot within setback requirements.